Seeing Ukraine suffering through the unacceptable invasion of their sovereign territory by Russia, we want to make our

 Self-reflection and focus make it possible to suspend explicit judgement, however we all have unconscious biases.
 Controlling implicit biased reactions is much more difficult.
 When we meet a stranger, we rather quickly jump to a conclusion on whether we can get along with this person or not based on fairly superficial characteristics.
 It was interesting to observe how my unconscious biases were challenged during our Symposium at Sea where people were talking about their STEMM journeys and passions in 3 minutes (see my previous post for more details).
 In some cases, 3 minutes were enough to turn my idea about a person completely upside down.

 The faculty encouraged us to get to know as many participants as possible and to avoid creating isolated cliques with people connecting to whom was easier.
 For example, before each new session they would ask us to change seats and sit next to someone else.
 Sometimes it was annoying, because you had to pick up all your belongings and squeeze through the room of 100 people moving in all directions, but it totally served the purpose.
 Sitting next to different people each time became our habit.
 By the end of the voyage I had a chance to speak to almost every participant and faculty member and would feel comfortable with any of them even if we had to share a desert island for a while.
 However, this approach also had drawbacks for me personally.

 Joining Homeward Bound, I was expecting to find new collaborations among like-minded people in both science and activism.
 And I was also hoping to make new friends.
-When our cohort first met in Ushuaia and the faculty members shared what brought them to HB, I remember being completely blown away by their personalities and life stories.
+When our cohort first met in Ushuaia and the faculty members shared what brought them to HB, I was completely blown away by their personalities and life stories.
 The same was happening during our voyage when I was getting to know the participants and learning about their expertise, stories, and passions.